Where we worship

 St Peter’s, Prestbury

 St Peter’s is the main centre of worship in the parish, reaching across Prestbury, Adlington, Mottram St Andrew and beyond.
-In normal times we run up to five services on a Sunday, as well as midweek Holy Communion and Morning Prayer most weekdays.
+We run up to four services on a Sunday, as well as midweek Holy Communion (followed by coffee in St Peter’s Rooms) and Morning Prayer in person or on Zoom.

-As well as the main ancient building, we have an even older Norman Chapel in which we also worship regularly.
-St Peter’s Rooms, a recent addition gracefully added to the rear of the church, have given us wonderful space for many other activities – spiritual, pastoral and social.
-You’ll find details of these (when we're permitted to meet in groups again) under Church Life and What’s On.
+As well as the main ancient building, we have an even older Norman Chapel and St Peter’s Rooms, a recent addition, gracefully added to the rear of the church, have given us wonderful space for many other activities – spiritual, pastoral and social.
+You’ll find details of these under Church Life and What’s On.
+Click here for Where to find us

-The Norman Chapel
+The Norman Chapel is open again!

 St John’s, Adlington